themindfulbit/td/_content/1-episodes/2014-07-14-077-learning-vim-with-potatowire.md

 ##### Vocabulary

 Vim has its own vocabulary, and once you learn it it applies everywhere.
-There are a lot of good resources to learn more about this language, which I will leave you with, but the basics are pretty easy to grasp.
+There are a lot of good resources about this language, but the basics are pretty easy to grasp.
 The general idea is that there are *verbs*, *objects*, and *modifiers*.
 To keep it simple(er), we are going to talk about all of these in Normal mode.

 The verbs fall into the general categories of *movement* and *action*.
+This is my distinction.
 The most familiar way to *move* around is with the arrow keys, or in better Vim fashion, using the `h`, `j`, `k`, and `l` keys.